barryclark/jekyll-now/_posts/2022-3-31-from-python-to-julia-basic-data-manipulation-and-eda.markdown

 </div>

 The preceding code counts the number of the fraud transactions, and combines the fraud transactions with the same number of the non-fraud transactions.
-* To create the correlation matrix, we need to convert the features dataframe into a matrix, and use the `cor` function from the `Statistics` library to calculate the Pearson correlation coefficients in between the features.
+* To create the correlation matrix, we need to convert the features dataframe into a matrix, and use the <code class="inline">cor</code> function from the <code class="inline">Statistics</code> library to calculate the Pearson correlation coefficients in between the features.
 * Next, we can create a heatmap to visualise the correlation matrix.
 The [Plots][Plots] library provides a simple implementation.

 {% highlight julia %}